Channel induced dynamics of quantum information in mixed state free QFTs: Methods and methodology

+The goal of this section is to describe all the technical steps of simulations performed in order to obtain the results presented in Section \ref{sec:technicalsummary}.
+The necessary points are in direct correspondence with the previous subsections of Methods and Methodology Section \ref{methods}.

+In Section \ref{sec:channels}, we discussed various non-unitary and unitary Bosonic Gaussian quantum channels.
+In the remainder of the paper, we focus solely on the classical mixing channel.
+We chose this channel because non-unitary channels have not been considered in the context of QFTs before.
+Moreover, one of the parameters of this channel is the number of lattice sites (modes) it can affect.
+Hence, we can study both the point-wise channel action as well as one with spatial extent for this particular channel.

+In Section \ref{sec:investigatedstates}, we presented states that we chose for further investigations because of their universality and importance for holography.
+In the Results Section \ref{results}, we always state with which state we will be working and why.

+In Section \ref{sec:standardization}, we established a standardization procedure that allows us to work in the continuum limit.
+We always employ this procedure for each of the experiments.

+We have already discussed what channel and which states we take into consideration.
+Let us now explain how we investigate the chosen systems.

+For the static case, before the channel application, we measure the QI measures using formulas from Section \ref{appendix:qi} applied to the covariance matrix (for more details see Section \ref{sec:channels}) of the state of interest.
+To calculate the needed covariance matrix we employ the Fourier-transformed basis (Equation \ref{eq_basis}) in which the Hamiltonian is diagonal.
+Then we decide whether we want to apply the channel globally or locally (this step is explained in Section \ref{localglobalaction}) and if locally then where in the system.
+After the channel application (defined by Equation \ref{channelapplication}) we once again calculate QI measures of interest and compare them against each other.

+For the dynamic case, the difference is that we also take into account the non-equilibrium time evolution of the system.
+Details of chosen dynamics are presented in the Subsection \ref{dynamic}.
+The updated Hamiltonian that governs the chosen global quench dynamics is also diagonal in the chosen Fourier-transformed basis (Equation \ref{eq_basis}), hence the time-evolution boils down to matrix multiplication.

-In the simulations, the chain (lattice) is composed of $N$ sites (2$N$ in terms of TFD state).
+In the following simulations, the chain (lattice) is composed of $N$ sites (2$N$ for a TFD state).
 Periodic boundary conditions are imposed.
-Further adjustable parameters of the setup are: mass of the field $m$, inverse temperature $\beta$, circumference $\mathcal{L}$ of the region on which the field is defined, quench factor $\alpha$ introduced earlier in this section and in addition, the parameters defining the form of employed channels (see Table \ref{tab:channels}).
+Further adjustable parameters of the setup are: mass of the field $m$, inverse temperature $\beta$, circumference $\mathcal{L}$ of the region on which the field is defined and parameters defining the form of employed channels (see Table \ref{tab:channels}).